Group Project Guidelines

 Specifically, here’s what you need to do:

 (a) Establish a Learning Group Charter.
-(See the attached form.)
+(See the attached form.)After your project is approved, you can move on to phase two.

 Once you’ve completed the charter, give us a copy.
 Also make sure every member of your group has one too.